googleapis/google-api-nodejs-client/README.md

 Supported APIs are listed on the [Google APIs Explorer][apiexplorer].

 ### Working with Google Cloud Platform APIs?
-If you're working with [Google Cloud Platform][cloudplatform] APIs such as Datastore, Cloud Storage or Pub/Sub, consider using the [`google-cloud`][googlecloud] package, an idiomatic Node.js client for Google Cloud Platform services.
+If you're working with [Google Cloud Platform][cloudplatform] APIs such as Datastore, Cloud Storage or Pub/Sub, consider using the [`@google-cloud`][googlecloud] client libraries: single purpose idiomatic Node.js clients for Google Cloud Platform services.

-You can find the list of Google Cloud Platform APIs supported by google-cloud in the [google-cloud docs][googlecloudapis].

 ## Getting started